princefishthrower/react-use-please-stay/README.md

 });
 ```

-Optionally specify a slower interval time in milliseconds (default is `1000`):
+Optional - specify a slower interval time in milliseconds (default is `1000`):

 ```tsx
 usePleaseStay({